 How has schooling changed since the introduction of the 1890 Education Act?
 Slates, dip pens, free milk, poetry, the abacus, and the cane!
 Photographs, objects and lots of practical activities help bring the past to life.

 This workshop can link with the 'Have Toys Changed?' workshop to create a whole ‘Changing Childhood’ experience.

 Experience all the different stages of Great Grandma’s washday using authentic washday items.
 Shoulder the yoke to collect your water from the river, pound the clothes in the dolly tub with a posser then put them through the mangle.
 Once the clothes have dried on the line, use flat irons and sock stretchers to make them look as good as new.

 Find out how life changed from the reign of Queen Elizabeth 1 to that of Queen Victoria.
 Model the latest fashions, see how everyday objects developed and try your hand at writing in the manner of yesteryear.

 Key Stage 2 workshops - 1.5 hours minimum

 What did it feel like to wear a gas mask?
 How terrifying was an air raid?
 Why did they make rag rugs?
 Using a huge range of local documents and photographs from the time and a fascinating collection of authentic objects, discover the answers to these questions and make a rag rug of your own.

-Pupils are encouraged to engage with the spirit of the 50s, 60s and 70s using a huge range of authentic artefacts, focusing on major historical events, technological change and everyday life.
+Pupils are encouraged to engage with the spirit of the 50s, 60s, and 70s using a huge range of authentic artifacts, focusing on major historical events, technological change and everyday life.
 Who will become the Decades Quiz Champions?